Summer Camp 2014

 The cost for a single session is $40 for the first child from each family, $18 for each additional child from the same family.

-The cost for the entire semester is $200 for the first child from each family (half price), $90 for each additional child from the same family (half price).
+The cost for the entire semester is $240 for the first child from each family (40 percent off), $108 for each additional child from the same family (40 percent off).

 No one will be turned away because of finances.
 Financial assistance is available to any who need it.
 To request financial aid simply email the camp office: director@lutherancamp.org